SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP is data format agnostic, the client uses agent-driven content negotiation.
 Allowing the client to select from a set of representation media types supported by the server, such as XML, JSON [@!RFC8259] or [@!YAML].

-A good understanding of the EPP base protocol specification [@!RFC5730] is advised, to grasp the command mapping described in this document.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

 # Terminology